-The small cooling units are placed in a window which is enclosed and cools the room it is placed in.
+The small cooling units are placed in a window that is enclosed and cools the room it is placed in.

-The way to determine what size small air-conditioning unit is needed is to measure the square feet of the room.
+The way to determine what size of the small air-conditioning unit is needed is to measure the square feet of the room.
 This is done by measuring the width and the length of the room and multiplying it.

-Air-conditioning units cooling capacity is measured in BTU (British thermal units) which are labeled in every air-conditioning sold.
+Air-conditioning unit’s cooling capacity is measured in BTU (British thermal units), which are labeled in every air-conditioning sold.

 This can be rounded up depending on how well the room is built as far as insulation and how often the doors are open and closed.